Why we need eSigning?

 Following code represents how a document can be signed with QR Code in C#:

-The code in Java will look like this:
+The code for signing a PDF document with QR Code in Java will look like this:

 A signed document will look like the following screenshot: